Type 1 Diabetes TrialNet

 What have we learned from TrialNet studies?

 Most recently, TrialNet and other longitudinal studies of at-risk individuals have led researchers to redefine the definition of “Type 1 diabetes.”
 T1D is classically diagnosed at the onset of overt high blood sugar and its corresponding symptoms like increased thirst, urination, weight loss and blurred vision.
-Researchers in affiliation with the Juvenile Diabetes Research Foundation (JDRF), the Endocrine Society and the American Diabetes Association (ADA) now view T1D as a continuum featuring three disease stages.
+Researchers in affiliation with ADA, the Endocrine Society and JDRF now view T1D as a continuum featuring three disease stages.

 - Stage 1 is marked by the presence of two or more autoantibodies and normal glucose levels.